Taos Ski Valley opens on Thanksgiving Day.

 Just about a mile downhill from Taos Ski Valley in the Village of Amizette, once a bustling mining town, you will find the Austing Haus, built in 1982 by yet another TSV maverick, Paul Austing,

-Local legend has it that Paul Austing arrived in Taos Ski Valley in 1974 with just $150 in his pocket and a love of timber framed construction which he learned about from studying old barns in the Midwest, where he grew up, and in Europe where he went to study the Culinary Arts.
+Local legend has it that Paul Austing arrived in Taos Ski Valley in 1974 with just $150 in his pocket and a love of timber-framed construction which he learned about from studying old barns in the Midwest, where he grew up, and in Europe where he went to study the Culinary Arts.
+During his early years, some claim he started up a business showing off a sturdy timber frame pavilion.
+To date, there have been thousands of timber frame pavilion structures popping up all across the United States and abroad.

 A graduate of The Escoffier Culinary School, Paul Austing was credited with more than 10,000 recipes that even today are still used in many restaurants throughout the world.